 Likewise, tapping the toolbar icon displays the application, system, and menu toolbars.

-With the initial release of the Slipstream Engine, support is limited to a certain set of transactions (see SAP Note 2557076).
+Prior to SP07, with the initial release of the Slipstream Engine, support is limited to a certain set of transactions (see SAP Note 2557076).
 Nonetheless, customers can make a request with the SAP Screen Personas product team to add transaction to the set of supported scenarios (see this video for more on the process on how to do this).

 A whitelist/blacklist is maintained and can be viewed in the newly-redesigned SAP Screen Personas admin transaction.
 However, there is no blacklist at this time.